 DOI published processing Trademarks in the IP Bulletin to invite the public for filing an opposition for registration of the trademark.
 Anyone can file an opposition against the published trademark within 90 days from the publication in the IP bulletin.

 If no one files an opposition, the DOI will register the trademark and issue the trademark registration certificate.
 You need to pay Rasawa of Rs.
 5000 per trademark to get the registration certificate.
 The certificate is valid for 7 years from the time of registration.

-Generally, it takes about nine months to two years to complete the process of registration and issuance of trademark registration certificate where no petition for an opposition is filed.
+Generally, it takes about one to three years to complete the process of registration and issuance of trademark registration certificate where no petition for an opposition is filed.